Attorney’s Conflict of Interest

 Mr. Lalliss’s Conflict of Interest

-In this case, Mrs. Hagerty and Mr. Hagerty were arguing about parenting time, child support, medical reimbursement and attorney fees.
+In this case, Mrs. Hagerty and Mr. Hagerty were arguing about parenting time, child support, medical reimbursement, and attorney fees.
 Mrs. Hagerty claimed that the children suffered emotionally after they spent time with Mr. Hagerty.
-She also claimed that he was behind in child support, and Mr. Hagerty had lost many civic cases.
+She also claimed that he was behind in child support, and Mr. Hagerty had lost many civil cases.

 Mr. Lalliss represented Justin in three prior cases.
 He could have obtained information relevant to one of the couple’s current disputes.
-Where it is possible that an attorney obtained confidential information relevant to a subsequent case, the attorney must be disqualified.
+Where it is possible that an attorney received confidential information related to a subsequent case, the attorney must be disqualified.

 The Court found that the family court did not abuse its discretion in disqualifying Mr. Lalliss from representing Mrs. Hagerty in the post-decree proceedings.
 Likewise, the Court found the award of fees and costs appropriate.